josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 ### Task 1: Delete resource group

-1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting **Resource groups** in the left menu.
+1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting **Resource groups** in the side menu

-2. Search for the name of your research group and select it from the list.
+1. Search for the name of your research group and select it from the list

-3. Select **Delete** in the command bar and confirm the deletion by re-typing the Resource group name and selecting **Delete**.
+1. Select **Delete** in the command bar and confirm the deletion by re-typing the Resource group name and selecting **Delete**

-You should follow all steps provided *after* attending the Hands-on lab.
+You should follow all steps provided *after* attending the Hands-on lab